maelacudini/AboutMe/README.md

 #### Server Actions
 This project uses apis as well as server actions, in case of a post request.
 The server actions can be found inside utils/server/actions.

+Server Actions are asynchronous functions that are executed on the server.
+They can be called in Server and Client Components to handle form submissions and data mutations in Next.js applications.
+Server Actions are not limited to <form> and can be invoked from event handlers, useEffect, third-party libraries, and other form elements like <button>.
+Server Actions integrate with the Next.js caching and revalidation architecture.
+When an action is invoked, Next.js can return both the updated UI and new data in a single server roundtrip.
+Behind the scenes, actions use the POST method, and only this HTTP method can invoke them.

 #### Functions and Constants
 All common contants and functions can be found inside utils.
 The server functions are kept separated in utils/server/functions.